tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 ![BobAtWork](Bob%20at%20Work.jpg)

 Each long-exposure frame was photographed individually, each exposure taking about 15 seconds to complete.

-- &#x24D8; To do: Double check the exposure length with Robert.
-I think that's what he said during our call, but I could be remembering it wrong.

 During each frame, the rig would make one pass.
 Each pass equaled one revolution of the "output end" of the fiber optic cable rotating around the circular opening, while simultaneously, the motorized grip holding the "source end" of the fiber optic cable would make one horizontal pass across the zigzag pattern plate.
 The entire rig would then be reset by hand before exposing the next frame of film.

+- &#x24D8; To do: Double check the exposure time.
+I think that's what Robert said during our call, but I could be remembering it wrong.

 - &#x24D8; Important detail: The motorized arm, which held the source end of the fiber optic cable, did not move back and forth during the frame exposure.